return to Natural Dog Health Remedies

 Insulinoma

 The pancreas produces insulin which causes blood sugar levels to decrease.
-Insulinomas are tumors of the insulin-producing cells in the pancreas.
+Insulinomas are tumors formed by cells that produce insulin in the pancreas.

 Insulinomas can cause an increase in insulin production, resulting in low blood sugar levels.